SundousKanaan/Close-Captions/README.md

 To become specialized designers for individuals with various disabilities, we need to study different and unique situations.

+We need to understand and know the person we are designing for so that the final design is completely appropriate for him, because what we see as easy to do may be annoying to him and cause him difficulty.
+So by studying him as a person and knowing his needs and what problems he faces, we can design with that in mind.

 ### my work
 <details>